 2.1 Hydraulic dataset used for prior river knowledge

 Our first task was to gather a comprehensive dataset of measured river hydraulics to generate training data.
 We started with Brinkerhoff et al. (2019)’s dataset.
 This dataset merges USGS surface water measurements (NWIS) of channel discharge and geometry with the NHD and filters the data to include only those rivers that have at least six stations of 20 measurements each to derive that river’s AMHG.
 Brinkerhoff et al. (2019)’s dataset ultimately contains 730,072 unique measurements of hydraulics.
-For this study, we further filtered their data to exclude out impossible measurements (i.e. Q < 0) and measurements identified by the USGS as ‘poor’, yielding 372,109 unique in situ hydraulic measurements at 1,409 cross-sections in 190 rivers in the continental United States (Figure S1).
+For the present study, we further filtered their data to exclude out impossible measurements (i.e. Q < 0) and measurements identified by the USGS as ‘poor’, yielding 372,109 unique in situ hydraulic measurements at 1,409 cross-sections in 190 rivers in the continental United States (Figure S1).
 We added to these data by calculating river and landscape geomorphic variables from the NHD for each observation in the training data.
 We then reduced this dataset to ‘representative hydraulics’ for each cross-section such that they did not vary with river stage.
-These variables were represented using the median and sample variance of the observed values at each cross-section.
-This amounted to the 24 features in Table 1, which gives the variables available to our ultimate training dataset used to differentiate rivers.
+These variables were calculated via taking the median and sample variance of the observed values at each cross-section.
+This amounted to the 24 features in Table 1, which were the variables available to our ultimate training dataset used to differentiate rivers.

 Table 1.
 The 24 geomorphic variables used to define river types in this study.